Litter (vehicle): Japan

 As the population of Japan increased and less and less land remained available for the grazing of animals, restrictions were placed upon the use of horses for non-military purposes, with the result that human-powered transport grew increasingly important and eventually came to prevail.

-Kago (Kanji: 駕籠, Hiragana: かご) were often used in Japan to transport the non-samurai citizen.
 Norimono were used by the warrior class and nobility, most famously during the Tokugawa period when regional samurai were required to spend a part of the year in Edo (Tokyo) with their families, resulting in yearly migrations of the rich and powerful (Sankin-kōtai) to and from the capital along the central backbone road of Japan.

-Somewhat similar in appearance to kago are the portable shrines that are used to carry the "god-body" (goshintai), the central totemic core normally found in the most sacred area of Shinto Shrines, on a tour to and from a shrine during some religious festivals.
+Kago were often used in Japan to transport the non-samurai citizen.
+A hōren is a two-pole ceremonial palanquin.
+A mikoshi is a portable Shinto shrine used to carry the "god-body" during religious festivals.